Chair: Associate Professor Fraleigh

 - Gallery space is designated for exhibitions by students.

-- Seniors in the graphic design track are required to participate in a review of their work in the fall term of their senior year.
+- Seniors in the graphic design track are required to create a portfolio website and printed portfolio of their work that will be reviewed in the fall term of their senior year.

 - Lab fees are required for some studio art classes, including ceramics, printmaking, three-dimensional design, graphic design, and digital photography.
 Lab fees cover usage of the lab and lab supplies, such as photographic chemicals, clay, printmaking supplies, and computer software and hardware.
 In courses that utilize the color printers in the graphic design lab, a portion of the lab fee goes toward color printing costs.